capitalch/trace/tracking.md

                                                                                         9. Reset, roundoff, back cal buttons, Igst, Add button
                                                                                         10. saleVariety implementation
                                                                                         11. Ship to
+12. Vouchers to allow GST for assets also.
+At present only Expences and incomes are allowed
 13. Sales report to add auto subledger information
 12. Total error handling and show of submit
 13. Submit functionality